votem/mongo-stream/README.md

 Mongo Stream is a Node.js project that aims to make use of Mongo 3.6+ change-streams to synchronize data between Mongodb and ElasticSearch

-This project is currently a POC and subject to several major changes.

 ## Prerequisites

 * Node.js (tested with version 8)